sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 `The problem is that we can not remove any data becaues we would end up only 2 States that are deamed to pass Stationarity test.`

-Then after researching father I found t
+Then after researching father I found datasets that fellows Logistic curve will not work well with  `TSFMs`

 There is good paper published by Yoosoon Chang, Bibo Jiang, and Joon Y. Park